federgraph/RiggVar-RG38/README.md

 With the code in folder Graph2 I have determined how the documentation should be done.
 More drawings should be added.
-It will be easier then to explain the project - by explaining the drawings.
+It will be easier then to explain the project by explaining the drawings.

 ## How to build

 This is a Delphi FMX project, currently using IDE 10.3.3.

+I have added the dproj file to gitignore so that you can have you own Icons.
-Before you open the project in the IDE you need to recreate a **new dproj file**, because I added it to gitignore:
+Before you open the project in the IDE you need to recreate a **new dproj file** (Delphi Project File):

 - Create a new FMX project in the default new project area,
 - save project as RG38,
-- then copy just the dproj file (Delphi Project File) over to the RG38 working directory.
+- then copy just the dproj file over to the RG38 working directory.

 Once you have added the new dproj file you should be able to open the project in the Delphi IDE and run in the debugger with F9.

-Use Shift-F9 to build again after making changes.
+It may be necessary to use Shift-F9 to build again after making changes to the project.

 ## How to use a build of the app

 The built executable - RG38.exe - can be used standalone on any current Windows 10 machine.
 There is no database, and no files are saved by default.
-The app should be very easy to work with, you can run it from a USB stick.
+The app should be very easy to deploy, you can run it from a USB stick.

 ## Download from the Store